Photography and travel blog

 Canoeing on the lake

-With over 1,600 kilometres of trails that offer breath-taking views, Lake Louise is the hiking capital of Canada.
+With over 1,600 kilometers of trails that offer breathtaking views, Lake Louise is the hiking capital of Canada.
 There are flat trails that loop around the pristine Moraine Lake, as well as trails with modest inclines that lead to Lake Agnes and its quaint teahouse.
-Those who choose the difficult Saddleback Pass are rewarded with breath-taking views of Mount Temple and Paradise Valley in widescreen.
+Those who choose the difficult Saddleback Pass are rewarded with breathtaking views of Mount Temple and Paradise Valley in widescreen.

 The spectacular Valley of the Ten Peaks, a crisscrossing curtain of 3,000-meter-high peaks, will be the main attraction for photographers.
 Everyone travels to Lake Louise Ski Resort in the winter to snowboard, ski, and après-ski away the cold.
 There are many great places to stay in Lake Louise, from grand hotels to lodges to log cottages.